rackerlabs/support-how-to/content/how-to/cloud-dns/rackspace-cloud-dns-api-example/index.md

 **Previous section:** [Rackspace Cloud DNS - Technical details](/support/how-to/rackspace-cloud-dns-technical-details)

-This article shows a simple example using the API.
+This article shows a simple example using the Application Programmer Interface (API).

-Every ReST request against the DNS Service requires the inclusion of a specific authorization token, supplied by the X-Auth-Token HTTP header.
+Every ReST request against the DNS Service requires the inclusion of a specific authorization token supplied by the **X-Auth-Token** HTTP header.
 You can obtain this token by first using the Rackspace Cloud Authentication Service and supplying a valid Rackspace Cloud account username and API access key.